grrazzlle/Portfolio/README.md

   ## Installation

+  Pull from github and host on github pages

   ## Usage

-  Click on the "Portfolio" tab on the navbar and then click to check out some of my projects
+  Use tabs to navigate through the webpage, click on an image of a project to be directed to that project

   ## Licence

   None
   Find licence info [here](https://choosealicense.com/)

-  ## Contributoring
+  ## Contributing

   Self